MicrosoftDocs/learn/learn-pr/azure/migrate-vmware-workloads-on-premises-azure-vmware-solution/includes/4-configure-networking-compute-profiles.md

     :::image type="content" source="../media/4-site-pairing-complete.png" alt-text="Screenshot when site pairing is complete in the on-premises VMware environment.":::

 ## Create network profiles
 VMware HCX Connector on-premises deploys a set of automated virtual appliances that require multiple IP segments.
 You need to first configure network profiles.
 These network profiles will be created for each network intended for use with HCX.
-When creating network profiles, you'll use the IP segments identified during the HCX deployment planning phase.
+When you create network profiles, you'll use the IP segments identified during the HCX deployment planning phase.

-1. Sign into the on-premises HCX Connector.
+1. Sign in to the on-premises HCX Connector.

 1. Create four network profiles: